yamltube/yamltube/README.md

 ### Long Term Requirements For This To Be Super Cool

 - You should be able to set this up on your phone.
-Which means it needs to be 100% setup-able and managable from the browser.
+Which means it needs to be 100% managable from the browser.
 You should be able to fork yamltube's repo, click a link in the readme, and authenticate somehow with youtube and pulumi
 - Two way sync of a playlist back into YAML.
-Basically you would edit playlist in the YouTube app and a PR automatically opens up on the repo with the new links
+Basically you would edit playlist in the YouTube app and then it commits to master or a PR automatically opens up.

-This is how you define a playlist:
+Anyways, this is how you define a playlist:

 ```yaml
 name: yamltube